envoyproxy/nighthawk/README.md

 Where:

+--label <string>  (accepted multiple times)
+Label.
+Allows specifying multiple labels which will be persisted in structured output formats.

 --multi-target-use-https
 Use HTTPS to connect to the target endpoints.
 Otherwise HTTP is used.
 Mutually exclusive with providing a URI.